-We are all responsible for the restocking of drinks and supplies, along with removal of empty bottles/cans, and removing garbage.
+We are all responsible for the restocking of drinks and supplies, along with removal of empty bottles/cans, and removing garbage and recycling.
 Please clean up after yourself.

 Our bar is vital to our operations.
 Since we comply with state liquor laws, your cooperation with the following rules is solicited: 1) No person under 21 is allowed in the bar area or on the bar stools.
 2) Only club members are allowed behind the bar.
-3) Only members and guests may purchase liquor from the Rochester Curling Club.
-"A guest is a person who is in the actual company of a 'member' and who enters the club premises on the invitation of such member."
-(Liquor License wording.)
-Failure to comply may be cause for revocation of our liquor license.
+3) No self-service is allowed.
+4) No bartender may consume alcoholic beverages while acting as bartender.